 As the Lohmann Browns grow older, they don’t look elegant at all.
 They’re simply chickens of a classic brown color that resemble the Hyline Brown hen in appearance.

-They have a plumage that is dense and is orange-brown with cream highlights.
-They have a typical comb, and a long neck and short tail feathers that are light brown with a reddish tinge.
-The chickens of this breed have a small head and medium-sized round earrings with a brilliant red crest.
+They have plumage that is dense and orange-brown with cream highlights.
+They have a typical comb, a long neck and short tail feathers that are light brown with a reddish tinge.
+The chickens of this breed have a small head and medium-sized round earlobes with a brilliant red comb.

 The Lohmann Browns have a medium build with light bones and a slender frame.
 Adult laying hens range in weight from 1.9 to 2.1 kilos.
 Roosters, on the other hand, are 3 to 4 kilos in weight.

-The structural features and size of these chickens are dictated by the fact that hens of this breed produce an abnormally large number of eggs.
+The structural features and size of these chickens are influenced by the breed’s high egg production capacity.
 Hence, they will never get fat and their bodies will wear out soon.
-By the end of the laying season, the fractured bones are nothing more than skeletons wrapped in hard skin.
+By the end of the laying season, the chickens are so spent that they can appear as mere skeletons wrapped in skin.